biospreadr/biospreadr.github.io/content/blog/post-1.md

 The Delrin beads pass through the parts without any problems and the feed tubes have a nice fit as well.
 Overall the 3D printing process is well suited to this type of design, given that it is relatively consistent (once it is fine tuned) and provides acceptable quality.

 The next steps for the carrier tube assembly are the addition of the solenoid and system integration of the mechanical carrier tube components with the electronics and software.
-We'll also be starting on the other elements of the project soon, so stay tuned to stay up to date with BioSpreadr's progress!
+We'll also be starting on the other elements of the project soon, so stay tuned to stay up to date with **BioSpreadr**'s progress!